Running local scripts on the agent

 // create a script and pass some parameters into it.

-var script = Shell.script(function () {/* REM #### PLACE YOUR .BAT SCRIPT BETWEEN HERE #####
+var script = Shell.script( function () {/* REM #### PLACE YOUR .BAT SCRIPT BETWEEN HERE #####

-echo This user ${user} from ${company}
+echo User is ${user} from ${company}.

 REM ##### AND HERE #### */},

-{user: "Mary McBride", company: "Example"});
+{user: "Mary McBride", company: "ExampleCo"});

 // Execute it

-var result = Shell.exec('cmd', script);
+var result = Shell.exec('cmd.exe', script);

 }